filecoin-project/fvm-bench/README.md

 }
 ```

 Within the `run` method, we use the `Test` library (`./libraries/Test.sol`) to set up and run tests.
 As shown in the example above, tests can be added to the `TestRunner` returned by `Test.getRunner()`.
-Adding tests in this way places them in contract storage until they're ready to be run - which we do at the end using `.run()`
+Adding tests in this way places them in contract storage until they're ready to be run - which we do at the end using `.run()`.

 We can select whether the tests are called using `STATICCALL`, `CALL`, or `CALL` with value by using:
 * `.addV` -> "add view," adds a `view` test that will be called with `STATICCALL`